 2. Are costs like shipping and handling included?

 Some wine clubs do not disclose that the monthly, quarterly, or annual fees don’t include shipping.
 The best clubs offer clear shipping estimates or roll the shipping costs into the fees charged.

 Shipping wine is a big part of the expense, so make sure you understand up front all the costs included.
 Additional fees can often result in sticker shock once the handling fees, credit card processing fees and taxes are added into your membership invoice.

 Add it all up and decide if the extra expenses are worth it before you sign onto a particular wine club.

 If you live nearby and plan to drive the wine directly home, ask if there are additional promotions that will be available beyond free shipping, since that offer is not applicable to you.
 Some wineries will toss in free corkscrews or coasters with local pickup orders.

 3. Can you take advantage of the extra perks?

 Wine clubs are not just about the wine.
-The “club” part may extend a variety of fringe benefits to members, such as discounted events, free tasting, exclusive events and discounts from industry partners like restaurants and hotels.
+The “club” part may extend a variety of fringe benefits to members, such as discounted events, free tastings, winemaker dinners, and discounts from industry partners like restaurants and hotels.

 If you don’t live close to the winery you’re considering joining, these benefits might not apply to you.
 The costs of these “free” and discounted perks are often baked into the wine club price, so you might be overpaying for your wine.
 If you don’t live near a winery but want to join a wine club, try an online-only club, such as Lot 18, Wine of the Month Club or Uncorked Ventures.